alexgorbatchev/crc/README.md

 ## Thanks!

-This module is a direct port from Ruby's [Digest CRC](https://github.com/postmodern/digest-crc) module.
-Which is in turn based on [pycrc](http://www.tty1.net/pycrc/) library which is able to generate C source-code for all of the CRC algorithms, including their CRC Tables.
+[pycrc](http://www.tty1.net/pycrc/) library is which the source of all of the CRC tables.

 # License